 Hoda was born in Washington DC, to a diplomatic family when her father was first Ambassador to the US during the 50s.
 At 2 months old she returned with her family to their home tucked on one of the beautiful mountains of Lebanon.

 She spent the next 20 years in what was once called the Switzerland of the Middle East, surrounded by a closely knit extended family of cousins, second cousins, aunts and uncles.

 Hoda joins us with a rich cultural background.
 She brings an understanding of cross-cultural communication as well as a passion for uplifting the lot of innocent children devastated by wars they did not choose.
 This is what attracted her to TIE’s work.

 Hoda holds an undergraduate degree in Broadcast Communications, and a Master’s in Business Management.

 She has led large software development initiatives, managed project teams, lead training classes, operated a catering service in Contra Costa, owned a Café in Berkeley, tutored adults in Arabic and English as a second language, and is writing a young adult novel.

-She maintains our website, social marketing pages and databases; is the liaison with our volunteers; helps with fundraising ideas and efforts; manages TIE functions; creates our flyers and newsletters, and is responsible for all Admin functions.
+She maintains our website, social marketing pages and databases; is our liaison with volunteers; helps with fundraising ideas and efforts; helps with TIE functions; creates our flyers and newsletters, and is responsible for all Admin functions.

 Solar Oven Project Director